Autism Resource Provision - Theale School

 “The provision for those who have special educational needs, including the resource-based pupils, results in pupils being successfully integrated into all aspects of the school’s work.
 Staff work diligently to promote equality of opportunity, making certain that all potential barriers to pupils’ progress and discrimination are eradicated.”

-“I was also very struck by the focus and progress I saw in the ASD English Class”
+During a visit to Theale Primary School in April 2014, Michael Gove said “I was also very struck by the focus and progress I saw in the ASD English Class”